CSIS-iLab/ilab-web-components/README.md

 Detailed instructions are below (and must be followed for this to work properly) but the general idea is here:

 - Clone the repo, run `npm install`, start the dev server, check that `localhost:5173` is serving `index.html`.
-- Create a branch for your component - all dev work goes here
+- Create a branch for your component - all dev work goes here.
+If you're working on multiple, each gets its own branch.
 - In `dev/`, create and build your component.
   - SINGLE FILE components stay in `dev/`
   - MULTI FILE components get their own folder: `dev/component-name/`